selabhvl/dat110public/week8/week8.md

 #### Design
 The idea is that we can replicate a resource (e.g. a file) and distribute the replicas to running processes (peers) that are arranged in a ring topology.
 This design provides fault-tolerance and high availability for the resource.
-However, to achieve this efficiently in a dynamic system, requires an efficient naming system.
+However, to achieve these qualities require an efficient naming system.
 The DHT system provides the mechanism to pair a resource to the address where it can be stored and located.
 Given a resource (e.g. a file), we can lookup the DHT system for the server(s) storing this file.
 The DHT system uses the same address space for naming a resource and its access point (peers).

 To get started you need to download and import the ChordDHT project into your eclipse IDE.
-You can find the project here:
+You can find the project here: https://github.com/selabhvl/dat110public-2020/tree/master/week8/ChordDHTPeer-Lab-Exercise
 The project is divided into four packages:

 - no.hvl.dat110.rpc.interfaces: contains an interface (NodeInterface) with methods that peers can invoke remotely